Abhinav330/Data-Science-Projects/Project on K Nearest Neighbors/Readme.md

 - Printing the final confusion matrix, classification report, and accuracy score.

 The code aims to find the best 'n_neighbors' value that maximizes the model's performance.

-**Note**: The code seems to be working with a specific dataset ('KNN_Project_Data') that is assumed to be available.
-Ensure that the dataset is correctly loaded and that all necessary imports are available before running the code.
-Also, handle the warnings with 'DeprecationWarning' appropriately, and ensure that the data preprocessing and scaling steps are applied consistently.